 Introduction to dewatering:

-The process of dewatering for the foundation trenches ground of the high water table, water-logging area.
+The process of dewatering is used for the foundation trenches ground of the high water table, water-logging area.

-The excavations is carried out by dewatering the sub-soil water and water must be pumped into an area filled with water, for which the foundation is to be excavated.
+The excavations are carried out by dewatering the sub-soil water and water must be pumped into an area filled with water for which the foundation is to be excavated.

 In a waterlogged area, at the time of excavation timber and strutting are very difficult because the soil is in contact with water.